 Gentle Parenting Is a TikTok Buzzword – but Here’s What Most People Get Wrong

 Gentle parenting has been getting a lot of attention lately, thanks to viral videos on Instagram and TikTok.
-In many of the 30- to 60-second clips, parents detail the benefits of the parenting style, which prioritizes the child’s emotional needs and a calmer method of discipline over traditional, more authoritarian styles.
+In many of the 30- to 60-second clips, parents detail the benefits of the parenting style, which prioritizes the child’s emotional needs of child and a calmer method of discipline over traditional, more authoritarian styles.

 Maggie Nick, MSW, therapist and founder of Parenting with Perspectacles, tells POPSUGAR that while gentle parenting is often misconstrued as letting your kids walk all over you, “that’s the biggest misconception.”
 Many people think that because gentle parenting “advises against harsh discipline,” kids will become entitled or spoiled.
 However, Nick says, that’s simply not the case.